The University of Sheffield holds no shares in any companies involved in the extraction of fossil fuels.

 The University's endowment investment policy also seeks to eliminate exposure to the following areas:

-- manufacture or sale of armaments (zero exposure to the manufacture of whole weapon systems, zero exposure to the manufacture of automatic and semi-automatic civilian firearms, zero exposure to revenues from the retail of civilian firearms, exclusion of companies where revenues exceed 10% from activities connected to weapon systems)
+- manufacture of armaments (zero exposure to the manufacture of whole weapon systems, zero exposure to the manufacture of automatic and semi-automatic civilian firearms, zero exposure to revenues from the retail of civilian firearms, exclusion of companies where revenues exceed 10% from activities connected to weapon systems)

 - the manufacture of tobacco products (zero exposure to companies that manufacture tobacco);